rudderlabs/rudderstack-docs/destinations/SplitIO.md

 });
 ```

+{% hint style="info" %}
+In the cloud mode, the above `identify` call is sent with the name as `identify`, along with any additional properties passed to it.
+{% endhint %}

 ## Track

 A `track` call lets you track custom events as they occur in your web application.
 For more information on the `track` call, please refer to the [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) documentation.